rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 Let's start adding tests in the order that the [exercise](http://webapps-for-beginners.rubymonstas.org/exercises/sinatra_resource.html) specified.

-In RSpec the method `it` can be used to write test stubs first, and mark them as "to be done later", by simply not adding a block, just yet.
+In RSpec, the method `it` can be used to write test stubs first and mark them as "to be done later", by simply not adding a block just yet.
 This is nice because it allows us to focus on what we want to test first, and then add the test implementation later.